RohanBasavaraju/queue-less/README.md

 # Queue-less
-Queue-less is a mobile app presenting you with up-to-date shortest wait times for local restaurants, food banks, grocery stores, and more.
+Queue-less is a mobile app presenting you with up-to-date shortest wait times for local restaurants, supermarkets, food banks, and more.